Does a Propane Forklift Produce Carbon Monoxide?

 All propane-powered equipment such as a forklift produces carbon monoxide.
 This gas is a by-product when propane is burned in the internal combustion engine.
 It has been observed that older forklifts – no matter what models, tend to produce more carbon monoxide compared to newer ones.
 An average of 5,000 PPM of CO is produced by newer models while older models are significantly higher at an average of 30,000 PPM.

 Regular inspection, keeping the vehicle in tip-top shape, and inspection of the fuel system for any damage that could cause a leak, can considerably reduce exposure to CO gas.
-Installation of a catalytic converter can reduce the release of CO.
+Installation of a catalytic converter can reduce the release of this gas.

 When working with a propane forklift, sufficient ventilation is important.
 Never use a diesel or gasoline-powered forklift indoors.